Something from Nothing

-For centuries, historians have written the biographies of geniuses and reconstructed whole societies from paper clues.
+For centuries, historians have discovered the biographies of geniuses and reconstructed whole societies from paper clues.
 In not so many years any tangible evidence of our own society will be gone at the click of a button or the power surge of a server.
 We are leaving nothing of ourselves behind.
 Are we without meaning?

 Much of my time is spent chasing literal garbage, torn or stained scraps of paper disavowed and free floating on the open market.
 These are in just one word, TRUTH.
 The dead, generally, have very little reason to lie.
 Even small insights can become valuable lessons in a new context, as diverse perspectives weave human patterns through time.
 Without discovery, our written history is nothing more than propaganda.

 The framework of our modern America took shape at the turn of the twentieth century as industrialization transformed small towns and farms to a network of cities.
-For the first time, new generations set out in masse toward cities in search of work and identity.
+For the first time, new generations set out in masse in search of work and identity.
 The individual was born.

 Photography was being modernized too.
 The early images developed on metal or glass were too expensive to be widely accessible to the working classes.
 Not every town had a studio.
 Not every one could afford such a luxury.
 Often a family’s whole visual history amounted to only a handful of images.
 Other families had no likenesses at all.